 (2) Despite section 6.9(3) of the Local Government Act 1995, a local government may retain interest earned from investing amounts of levy and levy interest credited to its trust fund.

-[(3) deleted]

 [Section 36U inserted by No. 42 of 2002 s.
 15; amended by No. 8 of 2009 s.
 57.]

 36V.
-Local government to pay levy and other amounts to FES Commissioner
+Local government to pay levy etc. to FES Commissioner

 A local government is to pay to the FES Commissioner at the times, and in accordance with the procedures, determined by the Minister after consultation with the local government —